-Myofascial Components of Head, Neck, & Shoulder Pain (Live)
+Myofascial Components of Head and Shoulder Pain (Live)

 Want to have fun while getting your CEUs?
-Spend two days with Pete Whitridge exploring deep tissue structures of the upper body that are at the root of most client pain.
+Spend three days with Pete Whitridge exploring deep tissue structures of the upper body that are at the root of most client pain.

 • Refine your touching skills and gain new confidence